 - Customers or competitors are driving a need to change.

 - You want to enhance organizational learning through reflective insight.

 - Your organization’s values are aligned with the LearningElite model.

 - You see a clear connection between your organization’s key issues and the Learning Elite’s systematic approach to improving organizational performance.

 LearningElite Scorecard Benefits

 Every applicant receives a custom scorecard that can be used to track performance year-over-year and benchmark against other organizations across five dimensions: learning strategy, leadership commitment, learning execution, learning impact (internal) and business performance results (external).
 Organizations often use their scorecard in their strategic planning processes to focus on their customers and improve results, as well as to help energize and guide their organizational improvement efforts.
+The scorecard also includes all judges’ comments on the application, including comments on elite practices, areas for improvement and overall comments.
 Organizations committed to performance improvement have indicated that objective feedback, especially from external sources, is both valuable and essential to their success.